A Multi-Channel Ratio-of-Ratios Method for Noncontact Hand Video Based SpO$_2$ Monitoring Using Smartphone Cameras: Experimental Results

-The total length of recording time for all fourteen participants is 138.9 minutes.
-The current data size is relatively small for large-scale neural network training.
+The total length of recording time for all fourteen participants is 138.9 minutes. \rev{In terms of each participant, the minimum duration is 103 seconds and the maximum duration is 468 seconds.
+The average duration is 298 seconds.} The current data size is relatively small for large-scale neural network training.
 This is by a large part due to the restrictions for human subject related data collection imposed during the COVID-19.
 The available data, however, is adequate for our principled multi-channel signal based approach to SpO$_2$ monitoring, showing a benefit of combining signal processing and biomedical knowledge and modeling with data than the primarily data-driven approach.

 \textbf{Delay Estimation of Pulse Oximeter}: When the CMS-50E oximeter is turned on and ready for measurement, the first reading is displayed a few seconds after the finger is inserted.
-This delay may be due to oximeter's internal firmware startup and algorithmic processing.
-Since we need to synchronize the video and the oximeter readings using their precise starting time stamps, the delay in oximeter can introduce misalignment errors in the reference data that we use to train the regression model.
-To avoid the misalignment, we first estimate the delay and then compensate for that in the training and testing.
-To do so, we asked one participant to repeatedly place the left index finger, middle finger, and ring finger into the oximeter 50 times each and obtained the average delay time of 1.8s, 1.9s, and 1.7s, respectively. {Because the left index finger is used for reference data collection in our setup, we take 1.8s as the delay.} To further examine whether there exists any difference among the delays from the three fingers, we conducted a one-way ANOVA test.
+This delay may be due to \final{the} oximeter's internal firmware startup and algorithmic processing.
+Since we need to synchronize the video and the oximeter readings using their precise starting time stamps, the delay in \final{the} oximeter can introduce misalignment errors in the reference data that we use to train the regression model.
+To avoid the misalignment, we first estimate the delay and then \rev{subtract it from the oximeter's internal timestamp as the corrected oximeter's timestamp}.
+To \rev{estimate the internal delay}, we asked one participant to repeatedly place the left index finger, middle finger, and ring finger into the oximeter 50 times each and obtained the average delay time of 1.8s, 1.9s, and 1.7s, respectively. {Because the left index finger is used for reference data collection in our setup, we take 1.8s as the delay.} To further examine whether there exists any difference among the delays from the three fingers, we conducted a one-way ANOVA test.
 The $p$-value is $0.14$, which shows no statistically significant different delays among the three fingers.